bsidesams/conference-site/content/sponsorship.md

 ### The Venue
 We are currently looking for a suitable location.

 ### Sponsorship Packages
-Below you can find the sponsor packages that will make BSides Amsterdam happen.
+Below you can find the sponsor packages that will ensure that we can make BSides Amsterdam happen.

-#### Regular packages
-The regular packages are base packages, they should provide value for money in terms of exposure your organisation gets in return.
-These are also deemed the backbone to make BSides happen.

 ##### Platinum - €7.000
 - Table space at the event, for recruiting purposes.